 Application status: “Denied”

-If you status says that you’ve been denied then you’ll probably want to call the reconsideration line phone number found below.
+If your status says that you’ve been denied then you’ll probably want to call the reconsideration line phone number found below.
+Keep reading for more tips on that.

 Application status: “In Progress”